You Make a Difference! Our mission and operations are funded entirely by Patriots like you! Please support the 2024 Year-End Campaign now.

 FOOTNOTE 4: Regarding firearms and violent crime, researcher John Lott reports, “Over 92% of violent crimes in America do not involve firearms.”
 Again, the only thing keeping that number from being much higher is that 125 million Americans are legal and responsible gun owners.

-FOOTNOTE 5: Regarding firearms and suicide, 54% of all deaths involving firearms are suicide, most also involving drugs or alcohol abuse, but the big numbers in “gun violence” reports often do not distinguish between murder and suicide.
-It would seem that the Demos’ support for assisted suicide is in conflict with their support for gun control.
+FOOTNOTE 5: Regarding firearms and suicide, almost 60% of all deaths involving firearms are suicide, most also involving drug or alcohol abuse.
+But the big numbers promoted in “gun violence” reports do not distinguish between murder and suicide, thus implying that homicide rates are much higher.
+And does this mean that Demo support for assisted suicide is in conflict with their support for gun control?

-FOOTNOTE 6: Regarding alcohol v firearm deaths, Demos should ban alcohol because alcohol abuse is far more deadly than firearm abuse.
-More than 140,000 people died from alcohol abuse last year – that’s SEVEN times the number homicides associate with fire arms.
-Drunk drivers are responsible for 28 deaths per day.
-And notably, it is estimated that alcohol is also a key factor in at least 30% of homicides involving a firearm.
-(Include illegal drug use and that number jumps to about 60%.)
+FOOTNOTE 6: Regarding alcohol versus firearm deaths, if Democrats are serious about protecting Americans, they should outlaw alcohol.
+Alcohol abuse is far more deadly than firearm abuse.
+More than 178,000 people died from alcohol abuse last year — that’s NINE times the number of homicides associated with firearms.
+Drunk drivers are responsible for 37 deaths per day.
+And notably, it is estimated that alcohol is a key factor in at least 30% of homicides where the assailant uses a firearm.
+(Include drug dealing or use as a factor and that number jumps to about 60%.)

-If Democrats are serious about homicides, they should outlaw alcohol.
-Problem is, the vast majority of alcohol users possess and use it legally and responsibly.
+Of course, the vast majority of alcohol users possess and use it legally and responsibly.
 Likewise, the vast majority of firearm owners possess and use them legally and responsibly.
 Enacting a prohibition on firearms is tantamount to enacting a prohibition on alcohol.
-In both cases, only law-abiding users obey the laws, while lawless users don’t.
+In both cases, only law-abiding users obey the laws.

 Semper Vigilans Fortis Paratus et Fidelis